Social Sites as Seed Sites

 Search engines attempt to keep their indexes of the Web as fresh as possible, and send out crawling programs to find the new, update changes, and explore disappearances.
 Failure to do so means outdated search engines that deliver people to deleted pages, overwritten content, and stale indexes that miss out on new sites.

 When a search engine starts crawling the Web, it often begins by following URLs from chosen seed sites to explore other pages and other domains.
-But how does a search engine choose those seed sites?
+But how does a search engine choose those seed sites that it starts at?

 If you have a business where you want customers to visit in person, and you haven’t added and/or verified that business in Google Maps, you may want to consider doing so.
 You can do this regardless of whether you have a web site or not.